mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Virtual_Pages/Metadata_Organization/Metadata_Organization.md

 #### Defining a root directory for the virtual page files

-1. In the root of the site open `build-virtual-index.ps1` in a text editor.
+1. In the root of the site open `build-search-indexes.ps1` in a text editor.
-2. In the `$rootDirs` array add the path to the directory that contains the virtual page `.txt` files, like so:
+2. In the `$rootDirs` array under the `Generate virtual index` section add the path to the directory that contains the virtual page `.txt` files, like so:
 ```ps
 $rootDirs = [System.Collections.ArrayList]@(
     "wiki/Entity_Reference/"